-- 3. Verify that there are no obstructions outside, which might interfere with the operation of the slide-out room. - 4.
-Before moving the slide-out room in either direction, make sure that the driver's and passenger's chairs are moved forward into the driving area as far as possible and locked into position. - 5.
-Make sure the parking brake is engaged. - 6.
-Push EXTEND on the Spyder Controls System, and allow the slide-out room to go to its fully extended position.
-When fully extended, release the switch.
+- All windows in the slide-out room (Figure 10-3) must be closed and secured before the slide-out room is to be extended or retracted.
+Also, any loose materials or possible obstructions, such as rugs or furniture must be removed from the immediate slide-out room area. - Make sure that the motorhome has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON, and the engine is running before attempting to use the slide-out features. - Verify that there are no obstructions outside, which might interfere with the operation of the slide-out room. - Before moving the slide-out room in either direction, make sure that the driver's and passenger's chairs are moved forward into the driving area as far as possible and locked into position. - Make sure the parking brake is engaged. - Push EXTEND on the Spyder Controls System and allow the slide-out room to go to its fully extended position.
+When fully extended, release the switch. - The engine is running, and the batteries are not low.

-RETRACTING THE SLIDE-OUT ROOM
+RETRACTING THE SLIDE-OUT ROOM: